Spend a few days hanging on the turquoise water in bungalows without ever leaving Mexico. Welcome to Lake Bacalar.

 - Getting To Lake Bacalar

 Yep, despite what these pictures tell you, Lake Bacalar isn’t a gorgeous stretch of beach hiding in the Caribbean or in the South Pacific, but a freshwater lake.
 True story.
-Lake Bacalar is long and narrow, sandwiched on the eastern side of the Yucatan peninsula.
-The water is that stunning blue color thanks to a white limestone bottom.
-The color varies all over the 24 mile lake, with pockets of deep blue and strips of that Caribbean-esque blue.
+Lake Bacalar is long and narrow, sandwiched on the eastern side of the Yucatan peninsula, bordering Belize.
+The water is that stunning blue color thanks to a white limestone bottom — the color varies all over the 24 mile lake, with pockets of deep blue and strips of that Caribbean-esque blue.

 Things To Do + Around Lake Bacalar